pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

   For more information, see [Configure maintenance window](/tidb-cloud/configure-maintenance-window.md).

-- Improve load balancing of TiDB and reduce connection drops when you scale TiDB nodes of [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier) clusters hosted on AWS.
+- Improve load balancing of TiDB and reduce connection drops when you scale TiDB nodes of [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier) clusters that are hosted on AWS and created after April 25, 2023.

     - Support automatically migrating existing connections to new TiDB nodes when you scale out TiDB nodes.
     - Support automatically migrating existing connections to available TiDB nodes when you scale in TiDB nodes.